Mersin Turkey Travel Guide

 Upscale restaurants specializing in seafood or modern Turkish cuisine, around Mersin Marina and in the Yenişehir district.

-Numerous options across the city with a comfortable dining experience, wide selection of kebabs, traditional Turkish, and a few international cuisine.
+Numerous options all over the city with a comfortable dining experience, wide selection of kebabs, traditional Turkish, and some foreign cuisine.

 Mersin excels in affordable, delicious food.
 Find local "tantunici" or "kebapçı" shops, "esnaf lokantaları", and street food stalls.